uarizona-fnsv/templateApp-Workflows-Example/README.md

 - Roles are store in the "Cerberus" system
 - An app-id in .env will match up to the Cerberus roles encoded into token

+## Store Design
+- store/app.js  - main store for this apps logic and state
+- store/api.js  - holds all external apis, no business logic
+- store/user.js - related to this users role, token, login
+- store/ui.js   - holds state for all ui, show/hide, loading, etc.

 ## Starting a new app from TemplateApp

 - Clone